paypal/butterfly/butterfly-core/src/main/resources/MANUAL_INSTRUCTIONS_BASELINE.md

 This application has been transformed by Butterfly.
 However, to complete the transformation, a few manual instructions need to be performed.

 Follow the list of instructions below and complete each one of them in this order.
+Notice that there are not necessarily manual instructions for every upgrade step.

 After you finish all of them, don't forget to remove this document and all manual instruction documents.
 </br>